tupui/HDR-Boxplot/README.rst

 References
 ----------

 ..
 [Hyndman2009] Rob J Hyndman and Han Lin Shang.
-Rainb ow plots , bagplots and b oxplots for functional data.
+Rainbow plots , bagplots and boxplots for functional data.
 Journal of Computational and Graphical Statistics, 19:29-45, 2009